The Colors of Ices: Measuring ice column density through photometry: Cautions and Caveats with the icemodels approach

 By using laboratory-measured opacities, the absorption models are tied to those measurements and inherit both their strengths and weaknesses.
 The lab measurements report opacity or absorbance values at all wavelengths at which the experiment was performed, whether or not there is real signal at that wavelength.
 This means that there is an effective opacity floor set by the noise level of the lab measurements, and this noise floor is not consistent across reported opacity values.
 The opacity floor plays an important role in determining the total opacity in filters, especially the broad-band filters, for which narrow absorption features (like CO) have little effect, and at high column densities where the opacity in ice peaks exceeds $\tau>>1$ such that further increase in the optical depth no longer produce measurable changes in the observed flux.
 The noise floor is rarely the appropriate value to use; instead, for most of the NIRCam band at least, the broad \water ice opacity features set the relevant opacity floor.

 Further, we are using only ices that have been measured in laboratory.
 It is possible that there are ices, and certain that there are ice combinations, that exist in the ISM but have not been measured in lab.
 For example, OCN$^-$ ice has only been measured in a specific mixture because of the photolysis required to produce it \citep{Novozamsky2001}.
+As a further example, the profile of the CO ice feature depends strongly on the matrix in which the CO is embedded \citep{Ehrenfreund1996,Ehrenfreund1999,Bergner2024,Bergner2026}; \texttt{icemodels} does not currently include this dependency, but as the data become available or are recovered from archives, the capability will be added.
 Modeling performed with \texttt{icemodels} and the laboratory databases should therefore never be considered complete - any inadequacies in the laboratory measurements or databases will be reflected in models with this code.

-The normalizations adopted in this code are tricky and do not necessarily conform to conventions used by the ice chemistry community - in part because the author could not determine what those conventions are.
+The normalizations adopted in this code do not necessarily conform to conventions used by the ice chemistry community.
 The core module \texttt{absorbed\_spectrum} computes the optical depth, and in turn the absorbed spectrum, based on an input \emph{column density} of ice, i.e., number of molecules per square centimeter.
 For a pure ice, this number is unambiguous.
 When modeling the absorbed spectrum as a function of column density of a specific ice species, as we do in this work, ice mixtures are more complicated.
 The opacity in the laboratory measurement must be re-scaled before passing to the \texttt{absorbed\_spectrum} function, or the column density must be recomputed to be column of an average ice particle.

 For example, if modeling CO ice in a 1:2:3 mixture of CO, CO$_2$, and H$_2$O, the mass of CO is

 The absorption constants $k$ are defined for the total ice, and therefore if the ice column is specified as N(CO), the constants should be scaled down by $M(CO)/M(ice)=0.078$ before passing to \texttt{absorbed\_spectrum}.